4194304/fluorine/README.md

 ### jgmenu
 A simple, yet extremely customizable X11 menu.

-### gedit
+### Leafpad (L3afpad)
-A lightweight, modern, yet convenient text editor.
+A GTK3 adaptation of a GTK2 text editor that gets the job done.

 ### tint2
 An extremely customizable panel that also scales based on screen height alone.

 ## Icon theme
 The icon theme that best fit Fluorine for me was Qogir, it's quite simplistic, while still fitting in.
-*Small note: for the Thunar icon to look decent, root privileges are required (to copy file-manager.svg from the theme to /usr/share/icons) as tint2 is very stubborn about file locations.*

 ## 5. Resource Usage
-With my current setup on my late 2013 MacBook Pro, from the tty to the complete environment, it uses approximately 109MiB of RAM.
+With my current setup on my late 2013 MacBook Pro, from the tty to the complete environment, it uses approximately 109MiB of RAM (as of super early development).

 ## To-do:
 * Create a separate Openbox theme (that isn't tenebris) in the mean time due to licensing concerns